MohamedxSalah/PopMeUp/README.md

 I created 2 different extensions.

-# 1- Pop Me Up
+# 1- Pop Me Up (manual approach)
-The first one adds an option to the context menu that allows you to open link as a popup
+The first one is the Manual One, it adds an option to the context menu that allows you to open link as a popup

-# 2- Pop You Up
+# 2- Pop You Up (Automatic just like Arc approach)
-The second one changes the default behavior of you clicking on a link from opening as a new tab to open as a popup automatically. (one bug tho i couldn't fix : it doesn't work with links in youtube description or comments, it works on every other link on any website tho, even reddit and twitter)
+The second one is the autoatic one, it changes the default behavior of you clicking on a link from opening as a new tab to open as a popup automatically. (one bug tho i couldn't fix : it doesn't work with links in youtube description or comments, it works on every other link on any website tho, even reddit and twitter)

 # Video Showing Test